computervisionmerl/Analog-Gauge-Reading/README.md

    <br /> c.
 Pair the tick mark with the OCR number based on euclidean distance criterion

 4) Calculate the gauge value
    <br /> a.
-Fit a quadratic curve along the centroids of these major tick marks (ones paired with numbers)
+Fit a quadratic curve along 3 points (needle tip, 2 closest tick marks)
    <br /> b.
-Find the point of interesection of line estimating the needle with this curve
+Calculate arc_length along the curve between needle and nearest major tick mark
    <br /> c.
-Calculate arc_length along the curve between needle and nearest major tick mark
+Determine the direction of the needle from the closest tick mark, swing of the needle and calibration of the dial based on reference tick marks and numbers from OCR
    <br /> d.
-We can compute the reading based on prior calibration of distance v/s value along this polynomial (interpolation)
+Interpolate along the curve to find the gauge value

 ## Update --> Min-Max and High-Low gauges
-We don't need to run the OCR.
-If we have the tick marks representing these boundaries, we can see where the needle is with respect to these boundaries and check whether it reads normal or there is something worrysome.
+1) OCR for classification
+2) Regionprops to identify the normal swing region
+3) Needle tip --> Whether or not the tip falls inside this region Since we often don't need numerical values for these gauges, it is typically easier to read such ones